nasriyasoftware/NasriyaCron/README.md

 ```

 ###### Schedule a One-Time Task
 To schedule one-time tasks use the `scheduleTime` method.
-The method takes two arguments:
+The method takes two argumenjs:
-1. `time`: A timestamp `number`, an [ISO date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString), or a `Date` instance.
+1. `time`: A timestamp `number`, an [ISO date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objecjs/Date/toISOString), or a `Date` instance.
 2. `task`: a `function`.
 ```js
 // Schedule a task to run after 10 minutes from now: